ChihayaAine/ATCOT/README.md

 - **Correction Efficiency**: 92% of successful corrections occur within first 2 attempts
 - **Convergence**: Bounded corrections prevent infinite loops while maintaining high success rates

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions and support, please open an issue on GitHub or contact the authors.